DavidLoftus/HuffmanCompression/analysis/README.md

 Here's a table of data for all the provided files.
 It includes the original size, the compressed size and the compression ratio and the times to compress/decompress in milliseconds.

-I also included compressed size using gnu gzip with highest compression level.
+I also included compressed size using gnu gzip with the highest compression level.
 You can see that huffman performs better than gzip for 2 of the files.

 | File            | Size    | Compressed size | Ratio  | GZIP size | GZIP ratio | Compression time | Decompression time |